Water you doing: An intro to water for coffee

 The magic in a certain water source is not in the pH, it’s not the TDS or just the water being hard/soft, and it’s not using a Brita filter - it’s the breakdowns of various minerals in the water supply.

 Some concentration of one mineral, let’s say calcium, and some concentration of another mineral, let’s say magnesium, adds up to make water of a certain composition of mineral ratios.
-That breakdown may or may not be suitable for specific applications like making bread, brewing beer, and especially brewing coffee
+That breakdown may or may not be suitable for specific applications like making bread, brewing beer, and especially brewing coffee.

 Some mental justifications for why we may not want to deal with water:

-5. My tap water is already soft.
+5. Privileged water source: My tap water where I live is already soft.

 And that’s what we’re here to challenge - it’s not good enough.

-I am very guilty of this myself.
+I’m guilty of this myself.
 In my first year of coffee as a hobby, I ordered the importance of variables like this (descending):

 Beans (big effect) > grinder (big) > recipe (big)> brewing gear (drippers, espresso machine) (medium), water (small)